phoebe-project/phoebe2-docs/index.rst

 Download
 --------------------------------

-PHOEBE 2.0 is now hosted on GitHub.
-Once released, it will be packaged for installation via pip, but for now requires manually downloading and installing through SVN or git.
+PHOEBE 2.0 is hosted on GitHub.
+Once officially released, it will be packaged for installation via pip, but for now requires manually downloading and installing through git.

 To download via the `github repository <https://github.com/phoebe-project/phoebe2/>`_: